Investment firm says it has bought stake in Tunisie Telecom from Emirates International Telecommunications

 Abraaj said it is one of the leading private investors in Tunisia with 10 investments in the country, including the North Africa Hospital Holdings Group.

-The transaction will close once customary closing conditions including government approvals are obtained.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The transaction will close once customary closing conditions including government approvals are obtained.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.